 Change Data Capture (CDC): Change Data Capture records INSERTs, UPDATEs, and DELETEs applied to SQL Server tables, and makes a record available of what changed, where, and when, in simple relational ‘change tables’.
 The source of change data for change data capture is the SQL Server transaction log.
 As inserts, updates, and deletes are applied to tracked source tables, entries that describe those changes are added to the log.
 The log then serves as input to the change data capture process.
 CDC reads the transaction log and adds information about changes to the tracked table’s associated change table.
 See Improving Incremental Loads with Change Data Capture.
 Note that CDC is the key-enabling technology for providing near real-time data warehousing.
 But, it is only available in Enterprise edition of SQL Server 2008 or later.
 So if you are using an older version of SQL Server or your source is in another technology like Oracle, you can’t use CDC.

 Timestamps: The tables in some operational systems have timestamp columns.
 The timestamp specifies the time and date that a given row was last modified, making it easy to identify the latest data.
+This is usually the preferable option.
 In SQL Server, many times this column is given a timestamp data type, along with a column name of “Timestamp”.
 Or, the column is given a datetime data type, and a column name of “Last Modified”.
 You can also add database triggers to populate the “Last Modified” column.

 Partitioning: Some source systems might use range partitioning, such that the source tables are partitioned along a date key, which allows for easy identification of new data.
 For example, if you are extracting from an orders table, and the orders table is partitioned by week, then it is easy to identify the current week’s data.